moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ### most useful methods for conditional rendering in react:
 <!-- src: https://flexiple.com/react/conditional-rendering-in-react -->

-***howtojs:: react-conditional-rendering: render with if/else statement; inside the if/else statement add the elements or components to render***
+***howtojs:: react-conditional-rendering outside JSX: render with if/else statement; inside the if/else statement add the elements or components to render***
   1. Using if/else statements:
    ```js
    // We’ll create a LoggedStatus component that displays either of these components depending on whether a user is logged in or not.
 A different greeting is rendered depending on the value of isLoggedInprop